DinoChiesa/EdgeTools/README.md

 * deletes all items from a BaaS/Usergrid collection

+## New Keystore

+[The newKeystore tool](newKeystore) creates a JAR and imports it into a new Keystore.
+This is handy when updating certs that will expire, as documented [here](http://docs.apigee.com/api-services/content/keystores-and-truststores#createakeystore).

 # Notes

-These tools are built in nodejs.
+These tools are built in nodejs, and in bash.

 # License

-This material is copyright 2015,2016 Apigee Corporation. and is licensed under the Apache 2.0 license.
+This material is Copyright 2015-2016 Apigee Corporation, and Copyright 2016 Google, Inc. and is licensed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file.